 The Great British Sewing Bee 2021 release date

-The show began on Wednesday 14 April 2021 at 9pm on BBC1.
-Episode two airs on Wednesday 21 April at 9pm on BBC1.
+The show began on Wednesday 14 April 2021 at 9pm on BBC1 and the final episode will air on Wednesday 16th June.

 How many episodes will there be of The Great British Sewing Bee 2021?